April 2026

 column total 262 209 406 877

 Only 72 problems sit in both bands at once: 19% of panel's, 34% of thinking's.
 The largest off-diagonal cell on panel's row is the 280 problems where panel still has signal but thinking is saturated.
 The largest cell on thinking's column is the 137 problems where thinking has signal but panel is below the noise floor.
-The two scaffolds are working in different parts of problem-space, and panel's part is wider.
-A joint training pool would have discarded exactly the cells the diversity claim predicted.
+The two scaffolds work in different parts of problem-space, and panel's part is wider.
+A joint training pool would have discarded the cells the diversity claim predicted.

 Each arm therefore trains on its own variance band; both score on the same stratified 100-problem held-out (25 per source, drawn from the shared pool, excluded from both training pools).
 Hyperparameters held constant across arms: LoRA rank 32, lr 5e-6, group size 16, batch 8, temperature 1.0, max_tokens 12,288, 100 steps, eval_every 10.